 It addresses the concerns that these disciplines or subjects are often taught in isolation while the fact is that they are all intertwined.
 It is a cohesive inter-disciplinary approach based on hands-on learning.

-In today’s world, it is impossible to dissimilate these fields from one another.
+In today’s world, it is impossible to dissimilate these stem disciplines from one another.
 Pick any item from your household or office and try to fit it in just any one of the STEM subjects.
 You will find it impossible to do so, for everything is integrated with each other.

 Science and Math lead to technology development, which is then integrated with engineering to make it useful in our life.